A Pass to Poison

 Whether they are truly unavoidable is a point of dispute.

-Last year, there were 3,723 of these emissions events at 774 industrial sites across the state, according to the Tribune’s analysis.
+Last year, there were 3,723 of these rogue releases at 774 industrial sites across the state, according to the Tribune’s analysis.
 That’s more than 10 per day on average.

-Most of these rogue releases are nowhere near as potentially catastrophic as the one at Shell Deer Park in 2015.
+Most of them are nowhere near as potentially catastrophic as the one at Shell Deer Park in 2015.
 They often come in smaller bursts or occur over a longer period of time — days, weeks, even months.
-And they make up a small fraction of what industrial sites are allowed to emit under their government permits.
+And they make up a small fraction of what industrial sites are allowed to emit under their government-issued permits.

 Adrian Shelley, who for years monitored unauthorized air emissions as head of the nonprofit environmental advocacy group Air Alliance Houston, said near-misses like the Shell incident “do happen, and I suspect we would be surprised to know the frequency.”